2024 Solar Incentives Guide for East Cleveland, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a specified percentage of the money you spend installing solar panels.
+When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.

 More information about the new Inflation Reduction Act can be found here.
-Your local East Cleveland solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local East Cleveland solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives